NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/nextflow.rst

 tmux
 -----

-Before starting the Nextflow tutorial it might be useful to introduce you to tmux.
-Tmux is a very useful little tool that will allow you to start a process (such as the pipelines in this tutorial) and run it in the background, allowing you to do other stuff during long calculations.
+Before starting the tutorial it might be useful to introduce you to tmux.
+Tmux is a very useful little tool that will allow you to start a process and run it in the background, allowing you to do other stuff during long calculations.
 As an added bonus, it will keep your processes going if you leave the server or your connection is unstable and crashes.
 It first needs to be loaded using UPPMAX's module system, after which you can initiate a new terminal in tmux.

 .. attention::

-    Do these next steps after connecting to the rackham, but **before** requesting a personal node with ``salloc``!
+    Do these next steps **after** connecting to rackham and ssh-ing to your personal node as described in the setup!

 .. code-block:: bash